 These are all the subjects available for the Bachelor of Computer Graphic Design

 Scholarships and Prizes

-For students intending to enrol full-time in the first year of an undergraduate degree, with a specified programme in Computer Graphic Design, within the Faculty of Computing & Mathematical Sciences at the University of Waikato.
-The Scholarship will have a value of up to $5,000.Closing Date: 2016-10-28 17:00:00
+For school leaver students intending to enrol full-time in the first year of an undergraduate degree within the Faculty of Computing and Mathematical Sciences at the University of Waikato.
+The Scholarship will have a value of up to $5,000.Closing Date: 2017-10-13 17:00:00

 Students who complete the three-year Bachelor of Computer Graphic Design may also be invited to enrol in a Bachelor of Computer Graphic Design with Honours (BCGD (Hons)) degree.